hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 The basic authentication mechanisms are covered here.
 For additional ways to authenticate see the linked documentation for the services.

+Due to performance, the authentication is cached.
+This may cause issues when submitting multiple jobs with different credentials, or even the same jobs with new credentials, e.g. after credentials rotation.

+You can turn off authentication caching by setting `fs.<prefix>.impl.disable.cache` option to `true`.
+For the list of prefixes see the table above.

 #### Amazon S3

 Provide your AWS access key id and secret key with required access via